Accounts Receivable Process: A Guide for SaaS Companies

 A well-defined credit policy is essential for managing risk and maintaining healthy cash flow.
 This involves setting clear credit limits, establishing payment terms, and outlining procedures for handling late payments.
 Offering various payment options can also encourage timely payments.
 A strong credit policy protects your business from potential losses and provides a framework for consistent AR management.

-Review Aging Reports Regularly
+Regular Review of Aging Reports

 Aging reports provide a snapshot of outstanding invoices categorized by their due dates.
 Regularly reviewing these reports helps you identify overdue accounts and take appropriate action.
 This allows you to prioritize follow-up efforts, understand payment patterns, and identify potential problem areas before they escalate.
 Robust reporting tools can automate this process and provide valuable insights into your AR performance.